Guardianship of Incapacitated or Disabled Persons

 Why Do You Need a Guardian for a Disabled Person?

 Mental and physical disability or incapacity can involve severe and long-term conditions that impose great limitations upon an individual's ability to take care of themselves, express themselves verbally, earn a living, and live independently of the care of others.
 Such a disability reflects the necessity for a combination of treatments and services.

-The guardian will be granted only those powers necessary to accomplish for the ward what the ward cannot accomplish independently.
+Guardians are granted only those powers necessary to accomplish what the disabled or incapacitated person cannot accomplish independently.
 These powers may include:

-- Assuring the availability and maintenance of care for the ward,
+- Assuring the availability and maintenance of care for the ward.

 - Submitting updates to the court of the ward's condition.
 These court updates describe the ward's living situation, status of mental and physical health based upon medical examinations and official records, provide a list of services being received by the ward, describe services rendered by the guardian, account for the ward's monetary assets, and any other information necessary to submit to the court in order for it to assess the status of the ward and the guardian's duties.